vega/altair/doc/user_guide/encoding.rst

 The particular options that are available vary by encoding type; the various options are listed below.

 The :class:`X` and :class:`Y` encodings accept the following options:

 .. altair-object-table:: altair.PositionFieldDef

-The :class:`Color`, :class:`Fill`, :class:`Opacity`, :class:`Shape`,
+The :class:`Color`, :class:`Fill`, and :class:`Stroke`  encodings accept the following options:

+.. altair-object-table:: altair.ColorFieldDefWithCondition

+The :class:`Shape` encoding accepts the following options:

+.. altair-object-table:: altair.ShapeFieldDefWithCondition

+The :class:`Fillopacity`, :class:`Opacity`, :class:`Size`, :class:`StrokeOpacity`,
-:class:`Size`, and :class:`Stroke` encodings accept the following options:
+and :class:`Strokewidth` encodings accept the following options:

-.. altair-object-table:: altair.MarkPropFieldDefWithCondition
+.. altair-object-table:: altair.NumericFieldDefWithCondition

-The :class:`Row` and :class:`Column` encodings accept the following options:
+The :class:`Row`, :class:`Column`, and :class:`Facet` encodings accept the following options:

 .. altair-object-table:: altair.FacetFieldDef